 Eyes of the Void brings us wild encounters involving a dozen or so species and human variants let loose from Tchaikovsky’s endless imaginarium.
 Trying to keep or take possession of Idris are the Partheni, human female clone warriors with their own political organization, the human colonies represented at times by a special agent named Havaer, at others by the aristocratic house of Uskari who have trained up a group of outsized super soldiers who can withstand dreadful amounts of pain.

-There are also the Essiel, giant beings whose tentacled arms and eye stalks emerge from huge clamshells, the Tothiar, human symbionts with lobster-like creatures attached to their spines that somehow give them fearsome abilities to heal their broken bodies almost instantly, the Naeromathi, elephant-sized beings who sit in tanks of liquid and whose language no other species has ever been able to figure out.
+There are also the Essiel, giant beings whose tentacled arms and eye stalks emerge from huge clamshells, the Tothiar, human symbionts with lobster-like creatures attached to their spines that somehow give them fearsome abilities to heal their broken bodies almost instantly, the Naeromathi, elephant-sized beings whose language no other species has ever been able to figure out.

 Eyes of the Void follows the main arc of the pursuit of Idris and the search for answers about unspace across four planets of increasingly bizarre and dangerous conditions but also has plenty of time to capture the complex hostilities and rivalries among the species that would be at war if not for the greater threat of the Architects.
 Tchaikovsky details their encounters in a fairly tongue-in-cheek tone but also provides plenty of insight into the political machinations, trickery and betrayals that motivate them all.